lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 - The ``ExternalInterface:FunctionalMockupUnitExport:To:Schedule``,
   ``ExternalInterface:FunctionalMockupUnitExport:To:Actuator``,
   and ``ExternalInterface:FunctionalMockupUnitExport:To:Variable``
-  which are used to map the inputs of the FMU to EnergyPlus schedule and EMS actuators and variables.
+  which are used to map the inputs of the FMU to EnergyPlus schedules,
+  EMS actuators, and variables.

 These objects are described in the Input/Output reference of the EnergyPlus manual (http://apps1.eere.energy.gov/buildings/energyplus/pdfs/inputoutputreference.pdf)